Carlos Mendez

 QuaRCS-lab Japan

-In the QuaRCS-lab, we conduct research on quantitative regional and computational science.
+In the QuaRCS-lab and its global network, we conduct research on quantitative regional and computational science.
 We exploit the integration of development economics, spatial data science, and applied econometrics to understand and inform the process of sustainable development across subnational regions and countries.

 When the sun goes down and the lights turn on, there’s still a lot to explore.